 - Learn to do your own hair styling, manicure, etc. at home.
 Cut your children's hair yourself.
 Select cosmetics and toiletries that are reasonably priced.

 - Choose activities that are free or cost only a small amount of money such as hiking, picnicking, visiting a museum or attending a free concert.
 Attend school or community events.
-For more ideas, see Nearly free family fun PDF, a fact sheet in the Healthy & Fit on the Go series.

 - If you entertain at home, have potluck affairs for family and friends.
 This way, everyone shares the food costs.